McMahonLab/OMD-TOIL/scripts/10_mapping/10a_gffValidation/README.md

 * `error: could not parse score '' on line XYZ in file ‘genome.gff’`

   This error occurs because a line of the GFF file is incomplete (e.g., missing the score information).
 I found this to occur only for CRISPR arrays defined in the final line of the GFF file.
 Since I am not concerned with mapping to CRISPR arrays, I deleted those lines.

+Validation of Fasta header files
+--
+In order for to properly count mapped reads, the `seqID` field in the GFF files must match the description line in the fasta files.
+The script `fnaValidator` updates the fasta description to use the short form used in the `seqID` field.

+I don't know why the gff and fasta files from IMG have different values for this field, but they do.
+Briefly, the fasta files contain a description of the form:

+`ME10739DRAFT_MEint_metabat_10739_757002236.1 Composite genome from Lake Mendota Epilimnion pan-assembly MEint.metabat.10739 : ME10739DRAFT_MEint_metabat_10739_757002236.1`

+while the GFF files have a seqID of the form:
+`ME10739DRAFT_MEint_metabat_10739_757002236.1`

+The desired fasta description line is limited to the material after the semi-colon.
+The script `fnaValidator` rewrites the fasta files with the correct description line.